Azure Disk Storage

-Easily migrate your on-premises Windows- and Linux-based clustered or high-availability applications to Azure.
+Easily migrate your on-premises Windows- and Linux-based clustered or high-availability applications to Azure with shared disks.
 Run your most demanding enterprise applications—such as clustered databases, parallel file systems, persistent containers, and machine learning applications—in the cloud.

 Take advantage of high-performance, low-latency block storage for mission-critical stateful applications running in Kubernetes.

 Learn about the latest security features of Azure Disk Storage that help to protect your data and meet your organization’s security and compliance needs.Watch the video